gayatri810/Cough-Sound-Classification/README.md

 - Understanding basic signal features like energy and zero crossing rate
 - Structuring a mini project from scratch

+## Output
+1. Dataset Summary
+disp(countEachLabel(ads));

+What you see: A table listing each class (Covid, Tuberculosis, Healthy) and the number of WAV files in that class.

+Why it matters: It tells you if your dataset is balanced or not, which is important for classifier performance.

+Example output:

+Label	Count
+Covid	50
+Tuberculosis	40
+Healthy	60
+2. Classification Accuracy
+disp(['Classification Accuracy: ', num2str(accuracy,'%.2f'), '%']);

+What you see: A single number, e.g., Classification Accuracy: 87.50%.

+What it means: The percentage of test audio files correctly classified by your Random Forest (TreeBagger) model.

+Key point: Accuracy alone doesn’t tell you which classes are misclassified; that’s where the confusion chart comes in.

+3. Confusion Chart
+confusionchart(YTest, YPred);

+What you see: A grid showing true labels vs predicted labels.

+Example:

+	Pred: Covid	Pred: TB	Pred: Healthy
+True: Covid	45	3	2
+True: TB	4	35	1
+True: Healthy	0	2	58

+How to read:

+Rows = actual labels

+Columns = predicted labels

+Diagonal numbers are correct predictions; off-diagonal are misclassifications.

+4. Predicted Class for a Single File disp(['Predicted Class: ', char(YPred)]);

+What you see: A single label, e.g., Predicted Class: Covid.

+What it means: When you select an audio file in the interactive demo, this tells you how the model classified that specific cough.

+5. DSP Visualizations

+When you run the interactive demo, MATLAB opens a figure with 3 subplots:

+Waveform (Time-domain)

+Shows amplitude vs time.

+The Zero Crossing Rate (ZCR) is displayed in the title.
+High ZCR → noisy signal.

+FFT (Frequency-domain)

+Shows magnitude vs frequency.

+Red line = Spectral Centroid (average “center of mass” of frequencies)

+Green dashed lines = Spectral Bandwidth (spread of frequencies)

+Spectrogram (Time-Frequency)

+Shows how frequency content changes over time.

+Brighter areas = higher energy.

+Title shows the predicted class.

+6. Feature Vector Output

+Inside the code, each audio file is converted into a feature vector:

+feat = [zcr, specCentroid, specBandwidth, mfccMean];

+Length: Depends on MFCC coefficients (13 in your code) plus 3 time/frequency features → vector of size 1 × 16.

+Purpose: This vector is what the Random Forest uses to classify the cough.

+Summary

+Dataset summary: Shows class distribution.

+Accuracy: Overall model correctness on test set.

+Confusion chart: Shows which classes are confused.

+Predicted class: For any single audio file.

+DSP plots: Waveform, FFT, Spectrogram – visualizes the cough.

+Feature vector: Numeric representation used for classification.

 ## 📈 Future Plans